Swansea Canal: History

 The first section of the canal from Swansea to Godre'r-Graig was opened in 1796, and the whole length of 16.5 mi was completed by October 1798.
 Civil engineering works included 36 locks and five aqueducts to carry the canal across major tributaries of the River Tawe, at Clydach, Pontardawe, Ynysmeudwy, Ystalyfera, and Cwmgiedd.
 The locks on the main section were 69 by 7.5 ft, but those on the Duke's section were only 65 ft long, and this restricted the maximum length of boats.
 The locks raised the canal from near sea level at Swansea through 373 ft to reach Abercraf.
 At Swansea, wharfs were built alongside the river, where cargo could be transhipped into coasters.
 Unusually for such projects, the final cost was well within budget, with the project costing £51,602 up to mid-1798.
 The steering committee approach obviously worked well, as it was retained until the company was wound up.

+in 1804 proposals were made to extend the canal along the seafront from Swansea to Mumbles.
+The purpose was to transport limestone from the quarries at Oystermouth and coal from the Clyne Valley, and to develop Mumbles as a harbour and shipping port.
+Discussion of the plans played out in the pages of the Cambrian Newspaper, with opponents proposing that it made more sense to further develop facilities at Swansea.

+Although the idea was supported by Swansea Corporation, the canal company were not keen, and the extension was not built.
+Instead, the Oystermouth Railway or Tramroad Act 1804 (44 Geo.
+3. c. lv) was obtained to authorise the construction of a tramway from Swansea to Oystermouth.